A Parallel-in-Time Combination Method for Parabolic Problems: Numerical experiments

 \subsubsection{A genetic toggle switch in two dimensions}

 As an example we consider a genetic toggle switch.
 It models two competing repressors $A$ and $B$, which are transcribed by two constitutive promoters and can each inhibit the production of the other repressor.
 An example for this is the genetic toggle switch in Escherichia coli in \cite{Gardner2000}.
 The model exhibits a bistable stationary distribution and has been used extensively in the literature to test numerical schemes for the chemical master equation, see \cite{Kryven2015,Deuflhard2008,Sjoeberg2007} among others.
-Due to its multi-stability, the convergence of traditional stochastical schemes such as the Gillespie algorithm \cite{Gillespie1977} (also called SSA) can be slow to approximate stationary distributions \cite{Kryven2015}.
+Due to its multi-stability, the convergence of traditional stochastical schemes such as the Gillespie algorithm \cite{Gillespie1977} can be slow to approximate stationary distributions \cite{Kryven2015}.
 In this context, deterministic numerical schemes based on the chemical master equation such as our proposed method are clearly advantageous.
 The four reactions and their propensities used in the following are given in \cref{tab:toggle_switch_2d}, where the species $\{S_1, S_2\}$ and the current state $(x_1, x_2)$ have been relabeled to $\{A, B\}$ and $([A], [B])$ for better readability.
-Following \cite{Kryven2015} we use a computational domain of $[0, 399]^2$ and let the initial condition $u_0$ be given by the probability densitiy function of a two-dimensional normal distribution with mean $M = ^T$ and variance $C = \diag(133)$.
+Following \cite{Kryven2015} we use a computational domain of $[0, 399]^2$ and let the initial condition $u_0$ be given by the probability density function of a two-dimensional normal distribution with mean $M = ^T$ and variance $C = \diag(133)$.
 We run $CTMGRIT^{loc}$ on level $L = 13$ with initial level $L_0 = 6$, $S = 10$ and two recombination steps, i.e.\ $s = 1$.
 We set $\hat{P}^t = 100$ and compute $N = 100000$ time steps, such that each process handles $1000$ time steps.
 In total $CTMGRIT^{loc}$ consists of five independent spatial-temporal subproblems, three of which utilize $1600$ processes, the other $800$ processes, for a total number of $6400$ processes. \cref{fig:toggle_switch_2d_solutions} shows the solution at time $t=10^5s$ of $CTMGRIT^{loc}$ as well as the probability density function extracted from $10^8$ trajectories generated by \textit{SSA}.
 We observe that $CTMGRIT^{loc}$ produces a smooth probability density, whereas the probability density extracted from the trajectories of \textit{SSA} has jumps, since \textit{SSA} is an integer-valued scheme.
 These jumps can only be smoothed by significantly increasing the number of sampled trajectories.
+The subproblems of $CTMGRIT^{loc}$ had a median runtime of $2959.34$ seconds, with a minimum of $2091.67$ seconds and maximum of $3682.76$ seconds.
+Each trajectory of \textit{SSA} was computed using the Python bindings of the Rust crate \texttt{rebop} of \cite{Andreani2024}.
+Each trajectory was simulated with a median runtime of $0.0045836$ seconds.
+Thus, for $10^8$ trajectories, with the same number of processes as for $CTMGRIT^{loc}$, the total runtime of the \textit{SSA} approach is $71.62$ seconds.
+However, due to the vastly different algorithmic nature of both approaches, and in particular approximation and convergence properties in more complicated scenarios, a comparison of runtimes is inconclusive.